robinkiplangat/RobinKiplangat/README.md

 <!--
 **4bic/4bic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
-Currently, I am an Investigative data analyst and researcher with [Code For Africa](https://github.com/CodeForAfrica) working on on projects around :
+Currently, I am data analyst / engineer  and products with [Code For Africa](https://github.com/CodeForAfrica) working on on projects around :
 - Tackling online disinformation
-- Conducting Trainings on Data Driven Journalism and
+- Technical Training on Data Management & Data Driven  Journalism
-- Working on opensource platforms that seek to [liberate data across Africa](https://data.connectedafrica.net/).
+- Working on shipping open source tools  that seek to [liberate data across Africa](https://data.connectedafrica.net/).

-I am really passionate about working in the social sector  as it provides an avenue to work on problems whose solutions impact livelihood either directly or indirectly and this a huge motivation.
+I am really passionate about working in the social sector  as it provides an avenue to work on problems whose solutions impact livelihood either directly or indirectly.

-Through my experience working on civic projects for the past 4 years,  I have come to see how technology and society intersect, bringing about a rise in the diversity and new challenges that ought to be adopted and/ or addressed.
+Through my experience working on civic projects for the past 4 years,  I have deep understanding of how technology and society intersect, how diversity and new dynamics can be adopted and/ or addressed.

-🤔 I’m looking to collaborate on AI and Data Science projects that focus on research in the social science.
+🤔 I’m looking to collaborate on Technology / Data Science projects in the social science space or social enterprises.

  📫 How to reach me: find me on [Twitter](https://twitter.com/RobinKiplangat), [LinkedIn](https://www.linkedin.com/in/robinkiplangat/) with occasional